 - What I Spent: $14,061

-- What I Spent: $1200.00
+- What I Spent: About $1,200

-- What I Got: new shower tile and fixtures, new vanity and light fixture.
+- What I Got: New shower tile and fixtures, new vanity and light fixture.

-- What I Spent: $2500
+- What I Spent: $2,500

 - What I Got: New laminate flooring, paint and light fixtures upstairs.
 Plus I moved the attic access doors to make room for some shelving in the upstairs bathroom.

-Grand Total on All Renovations: The total for the 203k renovation was ~58,000 (which I wrote about in this post) + the $6,754.26 I’ve spent since 2013 makes me all in at $64,754.26.
+Grand total for all renovations: The total for the 203k renovation was about $58,000 (which I wrote about in this post) + the $6,754.26 I’ve spent since 2013 makes me all in at $64,754.26.

 So around $65,000 to renovate a home top to bottom.
 Yikes.